wellcomecollection/platform-infrastructure/shared/modules/secrets/distributed/README.md

 # Distributed secrets

-This module copies secrets from the platform account into client accounts as required.
+This module synchronises secrets from the platform account into client accounts as required.

 This is useful where it would be dangerous for all client accounts to rely on access to a single resource in the platform account.